 What Are The Different Types?

-A deep peel is the strongest type of chemical peel, using acids like phenol or trichloroacetic acid (TCA) in a painful process that penetrates deeply into the middle layer of the skin (the lower reticular dermis) and causes a second degree burn on the face.
+Generally, skin care professionals deem a deep peel as the strongest type of chemical peel, using acids like phenol or trichloroacetic acid (TCA) in a painful process that penetrates deeply into the middle layer of the skin and causes a second degree burn on the face.
 Side effects from deep chemical peels include multiple weeks of recovery while the new skin develops, the appearance of redness or burns and the skin literally peeling or flaking away from the face.

 2. Medium Peels

-More mild than a deep peel, while still using TCAs, a medium strength peel still results in redness but with a five to seven day recovery period.
+More mild than a deep peel, most medium strength peels in the industry use TCAs that result in redness with a five to seven day recovery period.
 These peels are often used to treat scarring and photodamaged skin.
 It is worth noting that while these peels are more mild and involve less risk than deep peels, there is still a chance of developing scarring and blistering from a medium-strength peel.
-It is crucial that medium and/or deep peels be performed only by a trained professional and never at home.

 3. Light Peels